ss-armin/ss-speedlimit/README.md

 # ss-speedlimit
-speed limit for cars when tyre burst
+fivem - speed limit for cars when tyre burst